Tune ecological niche model (ENM) settings and calculate evaluation statistics

 )- partitions

 character: name of partitioning technique.
-Currently available options are the nonspatial partitions "randomkfold" and "jackknife", and the spatial partitions "block", "checkerboard1", and "checkerboard2", "testing" for partitioning with fully withheld data (see argument occs.testing), the "user" option (see argument user.grp), and "none" for no partitioning (see
+Currently available options are the nonspatial partitions "randomkfold" and "jackknife", the spatial partitions "block" and "checkerboard", "testing" for partitioning with fully withheld data (see argument occs.testing), the "user" option (see argument user.grp), and "none" for no partitioning (see

 ?partitions